ReC82/DevOpsLabs/vagrant/lab04/lab04.md

 </p></details>

-> ![NOTE]
+> [!NOTE]
-> You can now attempt to establish connections to each server, verify their hostname, IP, etc. Additionally, verify if they can successfully ping each other.
+> You can now attempt to establish connections to each server, verify their hostname, IP, etc.
+> Additionally, verify if they can successfully ping each other.

 <details><summary>## FULL Vagrant File</summary>
 <p>